apache/echarts-doc/en/option/component/radar.md

 ### formatter(string|Function)

 The formatter of showing indicator's name, in which the string and callback function are valid.
-See the following example：
+See the following example:

 ```js
 // using string template, the template variable should be the indicator's name {value}